 Grain growers across Canada support an aggressive trade agenda, including the negotiation of ambitious free trade agreements.
-The TPP-11, an FTA with China and the renegotiation of NAFTA present unprecedented opportunities to open markets for Canadian grain farmers.
-GGC continues to call on the Federal Government to successfully conclude negotiations for the TPP-11 and NAFTA and to launch FTA negotiations with China as expeditiously as possible.
+The CPTPP, an FTA with China and the renegotiation of NAFTA present unprecedented opportunities to open markets for Canadian grain farmers.
+GGC continues to call on the Federal Government to successfully conclude negotiations for NAFTA, ratify CPTPP and to launch FTA negotiations with China as expeditiously as possible.

 An ambitious trade agenda with positive outcomes in these three agreements, along with the Comprehensive Economic Trade Agreement (CETA) with Europe, will allow grain growers to play a major role in meeting the Federal Government’s ambitious goal of achieving $75 billion in agri-food exports by 2025.

 We are the world’s 5th largest exporter of agriculture and agri-food products with $50.4B in sales in 2013.
 According to current estimates, Canadian grain farmers export: